Chidinma: 1991–2010: Early life, educational pursuits, Project Fame, and public image

 A native of Imo State, Chidinma Ekile was born on 2 May 1991, in Ketu, Kosofe, Lagos State.
-She is the sixth of seven children.
-Chidinma grew up with a disciplinarian father and began singing at the age of six.
-When she was 10 years old, she joined her church's choir.
+She is the sixth-born child of her parents and has six other siblings.
+Chidinma grew up with a disciplinarian father and began singing at six.
+When she was 10 years old, she joined the choir at her church.
 Chidinma attended primary and secondary school in Ketu before relocating to Ikorodu with her family.
 She worked as a business promoter in Lagos prior to auditioning for the third season of Project Fame West Africa.
-She wanted to study mass communication but ended up attaining a sociology degree from the University of Lagos.
+She wanted to study mass communication but attained a sociology degree from the University of Lagos.
 Chidinma initially declined her admission to the University of Lagos due to her advancement in Project Fame West Africa.
 In an interview with YNaija, she said she has always taken school seriously and that her decision to enroll at Unilag was inevitable.
 She also said music wasn't always on her agenda, but decided to give it a try after winning Project Fame.
 After dying her hair red and getting a mohawk, people started perceiving her as a good girl gone bad.
-In an interview posted on the Daily Independent website, she said she is still the same person and is evolving and growing as a musician.
+In an interview with the Daily Independent, she said she is still the same person and is evolving and growing as a musician.

 Prior to auditioning for the third edition of Project Fame West Africa, Chidinma dreamt of being part of the reality television show.
-With the help and support from her close knit friend, she left her home in Ikorodu and went to Ultima Studios.
-She was among the eight thousand contestants that went that year to showcase their talents.
-Subsequently, Chidinma joined 17 other contestants in the Fame Academy round.
-For 10 weeks, she and the other contestants were coached by musical professionals: voice coaches, inspirational speakers, established musicians, and music business service providers.
+With the help and support from a close-knit friend, she left her home in Ikorodu and went to Ultima Studios.
+Chidinma joined 17 other contestants in the Fame Academy round after being one of the 8,000 talent showcasers that year.
+For ten weeks, she and the other contestants were coached by musical professionals: voice coaches, inspirational speakers, established musicians, and music business service providers.
 Moreover, contestants were taught choreography and several rehearsal drills.
 Chidinma was announced as the competition's winner on 26 September 2010.
 She won a number of prizes, including ₦2.5 million, a 2011 Toyota RAV4, and a production deal.